needle-tools/needle-engine-support/documentation/xr.md

 ### Controlling object display for XR

 - **Define whether an object is visible in Browser, AR, VR, First Person, Third Person**
   Add a `XR Flag` component to the object you want to control.
-By default, it's always visible.
+Change options on the dropdown as needed.

   Common usecases are
   - hiding floors when entering AR